AdarshBahadur/uber-analytics-data-engineer-project/README.md

 ![](https://github.com/AdarshBahadur/uber-analytics-data-engineering-project/blob/main/data_model.jpeg)

 ## Conclusion
 This project not only honed my data engineering skills but also showcased my capability to independently execute and manage end-to-end data analytics projects.
-I'm excited to share this achievement and the knowledge gained throughout this journey.